nanograv/PINT/docs/explanation.rst

 This systematic effect is usually modeled phenomenologically as a log-polynomial function of frequency whose coefficients are the so-called FD parameters (see :class:`pint.models.frequency_dependent.FD`).
 Sometimes, this effect needs to be modeled separately for different systems since different template profiles will be used for each system.
-This is achieved through system-dependent FD parameters or FDJUMPs (see :class:`pint.models.fdjump.FDJump`).
+This is achieved through system-dependent FD parameters or `FDJUMP`s (see :class:`pint.models.fdjump.FDJump`).

 Here are some examples for `FDJUMP` parameters in a par file: